U.S. Route 24 in Indiana: 2008–2012 upgrades

 Responding to widespread public outcry over the scaled-back design, Governor Mitch Daniels announced on December 12, 2007, that US 24 would be built as a freeway initially from Bruick Road to the Ohio state line, with interchanges at SR 101 and Webster Road.
-The intersection with Bruick Road was to have initially been an at-grade crossing, but INDOT announced in August 2009 that a grade-separated interchange was to be built here as well.
+The intersection with Bruick Road was to have initially been an at-grade crossing, but INDOT announced in August 2009 that a grade-separated, right in, right out (RIRO) interchange was to be built here as well.
 Indiana's entire 13.5 mi segment of US 24 was completed as a freeway.
 The interchange with I-469, however, was unchanged and not free-flowing in all traffic movements.

 Upon completion, ownership of the existing US 24 was transferred to Allen County and became a frontage road east of Bruick Road, providing access to the BFGoodrich tire plant and adjacent homes and farmland.
 Indiana financed construction through the Major Moves program and will be reimbursed when federal highway funds become available.
 Sections of the two-lane road that have been bypassed by the freeway are now locally signed as "Old US 24".